How can I script a bat or cmd to stop and start a service reliably with error checking (or let me know that it wasn’t successful for whatever reason)?

 asked Jun 24, 2011 at 17:54

-You can use net stop [service name] to stop it and net start [service name] to start it up again basically restarting the service.
+to start it up again basically restarting the service.

-To combine them just do this — net stop [service name] && net start [service name].
+To combine them just do this — net stop [service name] && net start [service name]

 There is also a command built specifically for messing with services: sc